climks/robocode_guide/README.md

     * [Algorithms](https://jsbattle.jmrlab.com/docs/algorithms/README.html)
     * [Solutions to challenges](https://jsbattle.jmrlab.com/docs/walkthroughs/README.html)
   * The Cheat Sheet tab of your robot has most commands and information you will likely need
   * The [Robocode Wiki](https://robowiki.net/wiki/Main_Page) is full of interesting information, but it's for Java and the original Robocode.
-Go here for movement and shooting ideas
+Use this for movement and shooting ideas

 ## Winner
 The winner will be the bot who has the highest spot in the rankings on the server by 4PM PST (7PM EST).
 Have fun!